zach-schrag/STAT315-HW-1-EX-2/README.md

 e.g. Norman_Lo_test.ipynb

-In this jupyter notebook file, students need to type the following in a code block.
+In this jupyter notebook file, students need to type the following in a code block and write a short comment to describe the code.

 ``` python
 x = [10, 20, 30, 40, 50]